Meet Our Team in Maple Grove, MN

 Naomi Doriott Larson LPCC (MN), LPC (WI)She/Her/Hers Licensed Professional Clinical Counselor in MN and Licensed Professional Counselor in WI MN Board Approved Supervisor for LPC and LPCC

 Bachelor of Arts degree in Psychology and Criminal Justice - Hamline University

 Master of Arts degree in Counseling Psychology - University of St. Thomas

 Naomi is passionate about working with people who are ready to work towards a more joyful and vibrant life.
-She has been working in the mental health field for over 10 years and finds great joy in her work as a therapist.
+She has been working in the mental health field for over 15 years.

 Naomi was born and raised in Minnesota where she earned her Bachelor’s degree from Hamline University in Psychology and Criminal Justice.
 She then obtained her Master’s degree in Counseling Psychology from the University of St. Thomas.
 Naomi has worked in a variety of settings in healthcare including residential treatment for dually diagnosed children, health insurance, managed care, outpatient mental health and private practice counseling.